Just what is type 2 diabetes, and how is it different from type 1?

 - Having had gestational diabetes (a form of diabetes diagnosed in pregnancy) or given birth to a baby weighing more than nine pounds.

-In both types of diabetes, says the Canadian Diabetes Association, poorly managed blood sugar levels can lead to these devastating complications: heart disease and stroke, kidney disease, blindness, limb amputation, depression and premature death.
+In both types of diabetes, says the Canadian Diabetes Association, poorly managed blood sugar levels can lead to devastating complications.
+These include: heart disease and stroke, kidney disease, blindness, limb amputation, depression and premature death.

-Type 2 accounts for 90% of diabetes cases and usually develops in adulthood, although higher numbers of children and young adults are being diagnosed with the condition, according to the Public Health Agency of Canada.
+Type 2 accounts for 90% of diabetes cases and usually develops in adulthood.
+However, although higher numbers of children and young adults are being diagnosed with the condition, according to the Public Health Agency of Canada.

-“Currently, more than nine million Canadians, or one in four, are living with diabetes or prediabetes (when your blood sugar is 7.0 mmol/L or higher after fasting), a number expected to rise to one in three by 2020,” says Hux.
+“Currently, 11 million Canadians, or nearly one in three, are living with diabetes or prediabetes (when your blood sugar is 7.0 mmol/L or higher after fasting),” says Hux.
 The key is to be vigilant, particularly if you have risk factors.

 Symptoms of both forms of diabetes include: